 How To Choose The Right 3D Printer Filament

-What are you building – If you want to build a glow in the dark object, you can go for glow in the dark PLA 3D printer filament.
-Similarly, if you want a sandstone, metallic or magnetic object, then you should get the appropriate filament for each project.
+What are you building – If you want to build a glow-in-the-dark object, you can go for glow-in-the-dark PLA 3D printer filament.
+Similarly, if you want sandstone, metallic or magnetic object, then you should get the appropriate filament for each project.

 If you are undecided between ABS and PLA, then you should examine your priority.
 Do you want a safer product or a cheaper material?